-Many Japanese items are available exclusively in Japan which makes acquiring them without going to the country or having friends there a difficult task.
+Many Japanese items are available exclusively in Japan which makes acquiring them without going to the country or having friends there, a difficult task.
 This might include retro consoles, fashion brands, skincare, or traditional handcrafted goods.
 For the latter of which, I highly recommend BECOS.
 A fantastic online Japanese store to buy authentic and handmade items!

-One thing you may have noticed if you’ve ever bought anything off from Japan on eBay is how immaculate it’s condition is.
-I could write an entire post on the exceptional care Japanese second hand sellers and collectors take with there items, but that’s a story for another day!
+One thing you may have noticed if you’ve ever bought anything from Japan on eBay is how immaculate its condition is.
+I could write an entire post on the exceptional care Japanese second-hand sellers and collectors take with their items, but that’s a story for another day!

-The point is, you can rest assured that if you buy something off a different Japanese auction site that you dont recognize, the same care and attention will be taken with the items and you should have nothing to worry about!
+The point is, you can rest assured that if you buy something off a different Japanese auction site that you don’t recognize, the same care and attention will likely be taken with the items and you should have nothing to worry about!

 It’s little touches like this that clearly represent Japanese customer service as some of the best, if not the best in the world.